luapower/harfbuzz/harfbuzz.md

 work in progress...

-There's a quick demo to try out in the meantime (for which you'll need some fonts).
+There's a quick demo to try out in the meantime (for which you'll need the freetype package).

 TODO: integrate more from this: https://github.com/lxnt/ex-sdl-freetype-harfbuzz/blob/master/ex-sdl-freetype-harfbuzz.c